 Any additional services will be announced on our notice board and on our website.

-Pastor Charles Bordonaro and his wife, Donna, will be leaving FBCR to assist their grandson and his family as he fights cancer.
+Pastor Charles Bordonaro and his wife, Donna, have left FBCR to assist their grandson and his family as he fights cancer.
 As we search for the man and his family that God is preparing to shepherd our church, we will be having guest preachers and pastors serving in the pulpit for the foreseeable future.

 Pulpit Supply Schedule: